sureshnilavar/website/content/en/docs/setup/_index.md

 - Learn about [best practices](/docs/setup/best-practices/) for cluster setup

 Kubernetes is designed for its {{< glossary_tooltip term_id="control-plane" text="control plane" >}} to
 run on Linux.
-Within your cluster you can run applications on Linux or other operating systems, including Windows.
+Within your cluster you cffan run applications on Linux or other operating systems, including Windows.
 - Learn to [set up clusters with Windows nodes](/docs/setup/production-environment/windows/)